AA/PPS 03.01.12 - Faculty Incentive Compensation for Externally-Funded Sponsored Programs

 certifying that workload assignments of a PI or Co-I are consistent with this policy.

 The PI or Co-I must secure approval in writing from the immediate supervisor to participate in the incentive plan.
 A PI or Co-I is responsible for requesting approval from the chair or director who will request approval from the dean.
 A chair or director or assistant or associate dean pursuing the incentive is responsible for requesting approval from the dean.
 After approval at the college level, the request is forwarded to the Office of Research and Sponsored Programs (ORSP).
 ORSP is responsible for ensuring the request is in compliance with all relevant policies, including the Facilities and Administrative (F&A) rate, or indirect cost rate for research initiatives.
-After review by ORSP, and the request has been found to be in compliance, the request is submitted to the associate provost for final approval.
+After review by ORSP, and after the request has been found to be in compliance, the request is submitted to the associate provost for final approval.

-The eligible PI or Co-I may choose one of two research incentive plans in any given fall or spring semester and must submit the appropriate form for the specific type of incentive requested:
+* The eligible PI or Co-I may choose either or both of the research incentive plans in any given fall or spring semester and must submit the appropriate form for the specific type of incentive requested:

 PI or Co-I and chair or director agree to the proposed buyout.